jesusoctavioas/deploy-template-5mins/README.md

 However you can always start pipeline with `CI_COMMIT_REF_PROTECTED` variable set to `false`.
 This will add `destroy` job to pipeline (you still need to manually trigger it) so you can remove infrastructure even on protected branch.

+### Custom domain

+By default the deployment uses EC2 ip address and generates a domain name for it.
+For custom domain see [Enabling SSL](#enabling-ssl).

 ### Enabling SSL